-The School’s Equal Opportunities Policy is available in the Policies section of the website.
+The School’s Equal Opportunities Policy is available on the SAST website here.
 We also publish a series of equality objectives setting out clearly what we are going to do in our Equal Opportunities Action Plan.
 The latest School Accessibility Plan is currently under review.

 The School’s outstanding reputation is built on our belief that each individual matters.
 The safety and care of our students is excellent.
 Relationships are positive and respectful.
 The school is a strong advocate of the UNICEF Rights Respecting Schools which promotes both rights and responsibilities.